ERC3643/documentation/docs/suite/suite.md

 - **Compliance Module**: modules implement specific requirements and rules for a compliance.
 They may require specific setup.
-- **Claim Issuer**: though claim issuers are part of the ONCHAINID standard, ERC3643 assumes claim issuers follow the standard and implements the required `isClaimValid` method.
+- **Claim Issuer**: though claim issuers are part of the ONCHAINID standard, ERC3643 assumes claim issuers follow the standard and implement the required `isClaimValid` method.

 ```mermaid
 ---